faramarzzareian/gamesalespred/README.md

 1- Data Pre-Processing
 2-Implementing the Algorithms

-#Data Pre-Processing
+# Data Pre-Processing
 Data set Link : https://www.kaggle.com/gregorut/videogamesales
 with 16579 records for each column and 11 column.

 1-First step is loading the data set in program you want to write the codes , for me it is a jupiter note book of anaconda ( www.anaconda.com)

-2-the second part I start to find how many null we have so with the code we find how many of our datas in which column are null and then after we found that out which type of data is null we can do the right action for example in this dataset I have nulls in my Year column and we have two option to set a mean of all other years into null and the other option is if our null data is not that much in compare of our rows  we can delete entire the rows with null data but this is not a good option and it will change the results dramatically
+2-the second part I start to find how many null we have so with the code we find how many of our datas in which column are null and then after we found that out which type of data is null we can do the right action for example in this dataset I have nulls in my "Year" column and we have two option to set a mean of all other years into null and the other option is if our null data is not that much in compare of our rows  we can delete entire the rows with null data but this is not a good option and it will change the results dramatically